salvacorts/grafana-git-sync-demo/README.md

 ## Intro

-> [!WARNING]
-> Git Sync is currently in an experimental phase and may have limitations or breaking changes.
-While it represents Grafana's first step toward comprehensive Observability as Code, we don't recommend using it in production or critical environments.

 [Git Sync](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/) is Grafana's solution for implementing [Observability as Code (OaC)](https://grafana.com/docs/grafana/latest/observability-as-code/).
 It enables bi-directional synchronization between your Grafana dashboards and a Git repository, allowing you to: